 What does chemsex mean?

 The origins of chemsex originate on sexual networking apps for gay men, the phrase coined by the gay men's health sector, referring to the use of any combination of drugs that include crystal methamphetamine, mephedrone and/or GHB/GBL by men who have sex with men (MSM), before or during sex.
-The result or aim is sex that can sometimes last for several days.
-There is little need for sleep or food (Reshape).
+The result or aim is to have sex that can last for hours, or even days.
+There is also little to no need for food either.
 Chemsex is characterised by the easy availability of these drugs through geo-sexual networking sites.

 Does chemsex represent a risk of addiction?

 The opportunity to get hold of the substances is a key component of addictive behavioural problems.
 As the substances involved with chemsex are so easily available (predominantly through networking on geo-sexual sites like Grindr) then dependence and addiction to the substances as well as the sexual acting out is hugely increased in this population of users.

 Tolerance and withdrawal can occur with frequent and excessive use of Crystal Meth, GHB or Mephedrone, thus the user could become dependent.
 As a physical dependence grows, so does the likelihood of risky behaviours, such as sharing needles and ignoring safe sexual practices.
 Due to the increased likelihood of risk-taking, participants may be exposed to HIV or Hepatitis C. Sexual health clinics are also vital to helping gay men stay safe.

 Obtaining substances becomes easier by the creation of esoteric language.
 'PnP' is shorthand for 'Party and Play', often used to arrange meets online, and 'parTy' means the use of crystal methamphetamine (which is smoked or injected).
 Unfortunately, these and other terms are often lumped together which isn't conducive to gaining a fuller understanding of what's happening.